The Keyword Research Process: Finding Valuable Money Keywords !

 Your keywords should have several criteria:

-Transaction keywords with high conversion rate
+Transaction keywords with a high conversion rate

 High search volume

 Depending on the industry, individual keywords are more or less competitive.
-Especially at the beginning it is very important that you choose your keywords carefully.
+Especially at the beginning, it is very important that you choose your keywords carefully.

-That’s why we also like to talk about gold veins, because once you have discovered a keyword that has no high competition, an adequate search volume and a conversion rate of 10%, it’s like your own gold vein.
+That’s why we also like to talk about gold veins because once you have discovered a keyword that has no high competition, an adequate search volume and a conversion rate of 10%, it’s like your own gold vein.

-I hope I could help you with these tips for your Keyword Research process !
+I hope I could help you with these tips for your Keyword Research process!